evannaughton/ChiVariARIBA/README.md

 # ChiVariARIBA

-Chitin Metabolism Pathway Gene Identification By Assembly Using ARIBA
+Chitin Metabolism Pathway Gene Identification By Assembly Using ARIBA.

 This resource was developed to allow the user to effectively identify chitin metabolism pathway components in Vibrios and other related species using paired-end sequencing reads as input.